Please note: PSD updated 30 September 2019

-The loan extension proposed for consideration in the fourth quarter of 2017 will be targeting further improvements to the reliability and operational performance of the Enguri power plant through a rehabilitation programme for the Enguri headrace tunnel and penstock.
+The loan extension proposed for consideration in the fourth quarter of 2017 and the loan increase proposed for consideration in the fourth quarter of 2019, will be targeting further improvements to the reliability and operational performance of the Enguri power plant through a rehabilitation programme for the Enguri headrace tunnel and penstock.
 The Project will also finance rehabilitation of Enguri switchyard, Vardnili II spillway gates, Enguri river diversion weir and access road, together with implementation of sedimentation management plan and improved operational procedures to promote resilience to climatic variability and climate change.

 The Project will enable the country to enhance production of the most economic source of electricity in the Georgian context.
 It will also contribute to the balancing of the Georgian electricity system and supports the market operation.